nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 #### Install nerdctl (Optional)

 - While the ctr tool is bundled together with containerd, it should be noted the ctr tool is solely made for debugging containerd.
-The nerdctl tool provides a stable and human-friendly user experience.
+The nerdctl tool provides stable and human-friendly user experience.

-- Download the nerdctl binary from nerdctl GitHub page. (https://github.com/containerd/nerdctl/releases)
+- Download the nerdctl binary from nerdctl github page. (https://github.com/containerd/nerdctl/releases)

 - Download `nerdctl-full-*-linux-amd64.tar.gz` release.